 “We are very proud and excited to be adding AT&T to our list of corporate supporters for

-this initiative,” stated Tammy Richards, CEO of Big Brothers Big Sisters.
+this initiative,” stated Jason Ray, COO of Big Brothers Big Sisters.
 “To have an

 innovative technology leader at the table that recognizes the value and benefit of mentoring